FlavScents AInsights Entry: Tricyclodecenyl Propionate (CAS: 17511-60-3)

 6. Regulatory Status (Regional Overview)

-- European Union: Not specifically listed under Regulation (EC) No 1334/2008; usage should align with general flavoring principles.
+- European Union: Not specifically listed under Regulation (EC) No 1334/2008; assumed to be used under general safety provisions.

 Citation hooks: FEMA; EFSA; national authority publications